Samsung Galaxy S25 Ultra vs Google Pixel 9 Pro XL: A friendly but heated rivalry

 What it lacks in performance, Google makes up in creativity

-Google's Pixel phones, even the "Pro" ones, have traditionally lagged behind the competition from Samsung.
-The Tensor G4 chipset that's inside the Pixel 9 series does not change that, which means it will be even less powerful than the S25 Ultra's expected Snapdragon 8 Gen 4 that's coming in 2025.
+Google's Pixel phones, even the "Pro" ones, have traditionally lagged behind the competition from Samsung when it comes to performance.
+The Tensor G4 chipset inside the Pixel 9 series does not change that, which means it will be even less powerful than the S25 Ultra's expected Snapdragon 8 Elite.

-Although, since some Galaxy S25 Ultra models might come with Samsung's new Exynos 2500 processors, it would be interesting to see how it would fare against the Tensor G4.
+Although, since some Galaxy S25 Ultra models might come with Samsung's new Exynos 2500 processors, it would be interesting to see how that version would compare to the Tensor G4.
 The Exynos processors from Samsung are typically not as capable as what Qualcomm offers with its Snapdragon silicon, so the difference in power should be less stark.

 While Google has had an even bigger hand in customizing the 4nm Tensor G4 than previous generations, it is still based on one of Samsung's Exynos chipsets.
-It is only with the Tensor G5 that's expected to come next year that Google will finally have a fully in-house customized silicon for its phone lineup.
+It is only with the Tensor G5 rumored to come with the Pixel 10 series that Google might finally rival the competition from Samsung and other manufacturers.

 As for RAM, the Pixel 9 Pro XL comes with 16 GB across all of its storage variants, and that's what we also expect from the Galaxy S25 Ultra.
-Speaking of storage though, the Pixel starts from 128 GB, whereas the S25 Ultra will probably start at 256 GB.
+The Pixel starts from 128 GB and the S25 Ultra will probably start at 256 GB.

-On the software side of things, the Pixel 9 Pro XL debuted the new Android 15 software, which is also what the Galaxy S25 Ultra will be rocking on its launch day, with the One UI 7.1 skin on top, of course.
+On the software side of things, the Pixel 9 Pro XL debuted the new Android 15 software, which is also what the Galaxy S25 Ultra will be rocking on its launch day, with the One UI 7.1 skin on top.

 One new fun feature that Google introduced with the Pixel 9 Pro XL is called "Add Me," and it helps you create a group photo that everyone can be in by combining two separate ones.
 The feature utilizes AI and augmented reality to guide the one holding the phone.